Sammyhannah/SammysConnections/README.md

 > [Main Points] In a 16-word grid, players must find four groups of four words that share commanilities, without making four mistakes.

 The object of the game is to find commonalities between words in a 16-word grid.
-Players can win the game by correctly grouping four groups of four words without making more than four incorrect guesses.If four mistakes are made before the 16 words are grouped, players enter Free Play mode in which they can continue attempting to find the correct groupings for fun.
+Players can win the game by correctly grouping four groups of four words without making more than four incorrect guesses.
+If four mistakes are made before the 16 words are grouped, players enter free play mode in which they can continue attempting to find the correct groupings for fun.

 Players can select up to 4 buttons at a time by clicking on them.
 To deselect buttons, players can click on a selected button, or can use the Deselect All button to deselect all currently selected buttons.
 To get a different perspective, players can shuffle all the buttons in the grid by pressing the Shuffle button, which will also unselect any currently selected buttons.
-Once players think they know a correct grouping, they can submit exactly 4 selected buttons as a guess.
+Once players think they know a correct grouping, they can submit exactly 4 selected buttons as a guess by clicking the Submit button.
 Players can reload or refresh the page to start a new randomly selected game with a new grid of words.

 ### My game.html File